 The Lloyd’s Corporation commits to further build on these actions and will continue to publicly report its progress towards closing the gender pay gap, including in our Annual Report.

 The gender pay gap is the difference between the gross hourly earnings for all men and the gross hourly earnings for all women.

 - The mean gender pay gap figure represents the difference between the average pay of all Lloyd’s Corporation male employees, and female employees.

-The gender pay gap is different to equal pay which is men and women being paid the same for the same work or work of equal value.
-Lloyd’s does not believe it has an equal pay issue.
-However, we review this on as annual basis as part of our compensation review process.
+The gender pay gap is different to equal pay which refers to men and women being paid the same salary for the same work, or for work of equal value.
+As part of our annual compensation review, the pay of male and female employees is assessed, and based on this we are confident that Lloyd’s does not have an equal pay issue.

-In line with the reporting requirements, this report relates to UK employees of the Corporation of Lloyd’s as at 5 April 2017.
+In line with the reporting requirements, this report relates to UK employees of the Corporation of Lloyd’s as of 5 April 2018.